purnur-schneider/purnur-schneider.github.io/docs/index.md

 In March 2021, I started to volunteer at the CFA Society Victoria for the Financial Literacy project, an initiative aimed to help certain demographics that are underserved by professional financial advice.

 I have almost 15 years of work experience, of which nine in the alternative investment sector, four in accounting, and two in academics.
-I hold a Master of Advanced Studies in Finance (Financial Assets Management and Engineering) from the University of Lausanne, HEC, and Master’s degrees in Economics from University Pompeu Fabra, Barcelona, and Central European University, Budapest.
+I hold a Master of Advanced Studies in Finance (Financial Assets Management and Engineering) from the University of Lausanne, HEC, and Master’s degrees in Economics from UPF, Barcelona, and CEU, Budapest.

 > You may download [my CV](webdocs/CV.pdf).